outside, it is beautiful. An introduction...a provocation...

 The project will make a difference by encouraging a greater sense of responsibility and love for the landscape, deepen communities’ knowledge about where they live, develop their creative excellence and embolden participants and passengers to seek new wildlife, artistic and cultural experiences beyond the project.

-Lastly, it's a celebration of the beauty, history and wildlife and landscape that can be seen out of the train window along the Bentham Line - the sights, sounds, textures, people and animals which are often unknown and invisible to the sometimes anonymous traveller who is passing by in minutes... even seconds.
+Lastly, it's a living legacy and a celebration of the beauty, history and wildlife and landscape that can be seen out of the train window along the Bentham Line - the sights, sounds, textures, people and animals which are often unknown and invisible to the sometimes anonymous traveller who is passing by in minutes... even seconds.

 See here for how the app might sound on the train...

 In October 2024 we activated our research and development phase, working with communities up and down the Bentham line from Morecambe to Leeds.
-In a week full of imaginative workshops exploring the culture of the rich Yorkshire and Lancashire dialects, the local wildlife and history of The Bentham Line, we met with people living with dementia, young people, vulnerable groups, vulnerable children, women just released from prison, the Kurdish community, the Forest of Bowland National Landscape, the Yorkshire Peat Partnership and the general public.
+In a week full of imaginative workshops exploring the culture of the rich Yorkshire and Lancashire dialects, the local wildlife and history of The Bentham Line, we met with people living with dementia at Pioneer Projects, young people in schools, vulnerable groups, vulnerable children, women just released from prison, the Kurdish community, the Forest of Bowland National Landscape, the Yorkshire Peat Partnership and the general public.
 Supported by Arts Council England through its National Lottery Project Grants programme and by Northern (rail) we formed long lasting partnerships, friendships and made the connections to develop more.
 We had in kind support from Northern and Culturapedia/Spot On and The Leeds-Morecambe Community Rail Partnership.

 We are fundraising to complete the project in phases.

-The second phase will be the performing and recording of the stories for GPS transmission and the public launch of the artwork.
-We plan to begin this stage in November, with a launch in 2027.
+The second phase will be the completion of workshops, editing, performing and recording of the stories for GPS transmission and the public launch of the artwork in 2027.

 Please contact us using the form below if you want to find out more.